Khloe Kardashian Shows Off Her Curves In Tight Jeans During Lunch Date With Tristan Thompson

 Kardashian donned a pair of tight jeans, which showed off the curves on her post-baby body.
 She paired the denim with a brown top and a long, animal print coat and nude heels.
 She completed her look with multiple rings on her fingers and gold necklaces around her neck.
 She wore her long, blonde hair in waves and added dark sunglasses for her lunch date.

-Meanwhile, Tristan Thompson was seen wearing black athletic shorts and a black Lauren Hill short-sleeved t-shirt.
+Meanwhile, Tristan Thompson was seen wearing black athletic shorts and a black Lauren Hill short-sleeved T-shirt.
 He wore a bracelet on one hand and watch on his other wrist.
 He also donned black sneakers and a gold chain around his neck as he sported his casual style alongside his baby mama.
 The two were all smiles as they headed to the establishment to enjoy a quiet lunch together.

 Khloe Kardashian and Tristan Thompson head out to grab a late lunch together at Benihana: https://t.co/lDQ6xEOMcM